 Asynchronous operations

-Sometimes an HTTP request, such as GET or POST requests, can require some time to process.
+Sometimes an HTTP request, such as a GET or POST request, can require some time to process.
 In such a case, it’s best to make the operation asynchronous.
-For example, you can return the 202 HTTP status code, which means the request is accepted but is currently processing.
+For example, we can return the 202 HTTP status code, which means the request is accepted but is currently processing.

 Data Limits and Pagination